 How FICO Credit Scores Are Calculated

-All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a credit score.
-Fair Isaac and Cooriginally developed this score. .
+All three credit agencies (Equifax, Experian and TransUnion) use a slightly different system to arrive at a score.
+The original FICO was developed by Fair Isaac and Company.
 While Experian still calls its score "FICO", TransUnion calls its score "Beacon" and Equifax uses "Empirica."
-While these methods vary, the differences aren't huge; each agency uses the following factors in building your score:
+While each of the models considers a range of data available in your credit report, the differences aren't huge; each agency uses the following in building a score:

 • Credit Inquiries - How many times have you had your credit checked for a loan?

-These factors are weighted a little bit differently depending on which formula the agency uses.
-Each formula produces a single number which may vary a a little by agency.
-FICO scores can be as low as 300 and as high as 800.
-Higher is better.
+Each of these is assigned a value and a weight.
+The results are added up and distilled into a single number.
+Credit scores can be as low as 300 and as high as 800.
+Higher is always better.
 Most folks who want to get a mortgage loan these days score 620 or above.

 Not just for qualifying